 The Pivot Quit Plan Tool

-The Pivot Quit Plan Tool is designed as a public reference tool for individuals researching kratom withdrawal, extract dependence, and structured tapering.
+The Pivot Quit Plan Tool is designed as a public reference tool for individuals researching kratom, 7OH, opioid withdrawal and structured tapering.

 Many people attempting to quit kratom reduce too quickly.
 Sleep collapses, dosing intervals compress, and the nervous system destabilizes.
 When this happens, taper attempts often fail — not because of willpower, but because reduction began inside instability.